josh-janes/pagematch-frontend/README.md

-# bookrecAI - Frontend
+# PageMatch - Frontend

-This is the official frontend for **bookrecAI**, a modern, stylish, and snappy book recommendation engine.
+This is the official frontend for **PageMatch**, a modern, stylish, and snappy book recommendation engine.
 This application is built with React, TypeScript, and styled with Tailwind CSS to provide a rich user experience.

 ## Features